The mission of the Beat: To separate facts from opinion.

-Margaret Hopper covers the Silver, Cobre and Aldo Leopold Charter school board meetings, as well as Mining District municipal meetings, when recordings are made available.
+Hallie Richwine covers the Silver, Cobre and Aldo Leopold Charter school board meetings, as well as Mining District municipal meetings, when recordings are made available.

 Roger Lanse takes care of the law enforcement blotters and writes freelance news articles, including the Town Council.

-Sandra Michaud will write an occasional feature and cover some meetings.
+Sandra Michaud will cover periodic events with photos and videos.
 She also manages the calendar.

 Alexis Rico is a journalism major at New Mexico State University, serving as an intern.

 The Beat has a full array of columns, including political opinions, charming takes on imagination, and practical advice and information.

 My old MAM's musings has been recreated as Just Call Me MAM.
 It will cover my observations and be as frequently updated as I have time and new stories to recount.

 Since it will be primarily I, Mary Alice Murphy, who will be attending meetings and reporting on them, I can't promise to cover everything.

 Be aware that almost all front page news articles and photos are copyrighted by Mary Alice Murphy, Roger Lanse, Sandra Michaud, or Hallie Richwine.
 All the columnists' work is also copyrighted by the author.
 Some other photos may also be copyrighted, so PLEASE, if you want to use a photo or excerpt from an article for another use, ask permission by emailing firstname.lastname@example.org.
 Depending on the use, we may request a small fee to support the work of the Beat.